 CMI’s 2018 annual study into content marketing in Australia is out.
-Looking at ‘Benchmarks, Budgets and Trends’, the Content Marketing Institute has found that Australian companies are increasingly responsive to changes in marketing and content strategies and committed to creating high quality, engaging content.
+The Content Marketing Institute has found that Australian companies are increasingly responsive to changes in marketing and committed to creating high quality, engaging content.
 There is, however, as the report made clear, plenty of room for improvement.

 More companies are using content to build a subscriber base

 The news is good: content marketing is coming up stronger than ever.
 With brands adopting the customer-centric philosophy, Australian marketers, like their international counterparts, are increasingly using content to build audiences.

 “Eighty-five percent of Australian respondents agree that their organisation is focused on building an audience versus 69% last year,” report researchers found.
 They noted Australia was more than a nose ahead of the rest of the world industry in this area, with North American B2B content marketers reporting a far slighter 18% increase from last year.

 Facebook is king, while email marketing is shrinking

 Talking social media, this year Facebook overtook LinkedIn as the most used platform amongst respondents, with 93% of respondents saying it was their most frequently used form of social media, compared to 78% last year.

 A shift towards social media is reflected in attitudes towards email.
 While it remains both the most frequently used medium to distribute content, as well as the most most effective, marketers report a decline in its prominence.
 73% of respondents identified it as the most effective format to distribute content, compared to 95% last year.

 Following the trend toward customer-centricity, the research also highlighted a shift in focus from creating product and brand-led content to audience-first content.

 The report found that over half of content marketers are creating content for their audience, rather than for their brand – a 19% decrease from last year’s 72%.